 If you’re an enterprise looking to create your first chatbot and MVP, then we recommend building your first bot on a system that’s built to scale specifically for large businesses such as:

 Building from scratch, either in-house or through an agency.

-Of the two options when building from scratch: building in house or an agency, we definitely recommend you outsource to an agency like Filament.
+Of the two options when building from scratch: building in house or an agency, we definitely recommend you outsource to an agency like EBM.

 The advantages of building a custom bot with the help of the advanced NLP tools are: